sif/sif/_posts/2013-03-04-social-engineering.md

 ### Phishing

+FTC warns about QR code scam (such as those seen on parking meters in Texas)

 a recent social engineering campaign in 2023 has targeted high profile facebook pages, hijacking them to distribute spam page administrators were lured by phishing schemes over zoom which lead them to surrender their page access unknowingly